Live Well Psychiatry

 Around 6.4 million American children and 4% of adults have attention deficit hyperactivity disorder (ADHD) that can interfere with their self-esteem, relationships, and ability to achieve their full potential.
 At Live Well Psychiatry in Meridian, Idaho, the team of mental health experts, diagnoses ADHD, and provides customized treatment to help you or your child thrive.
-If you’re concerned about ADHD, call Live Well Psychiatry or make an appointment online today.
+If you’re concerned about ADHD, call Live Well Psychiatry today.

 ADHD is a mental health disorder that interferes with your ability to focus, sit still, or control your impulses.
 Physicians usually diagnose ADHD in children, although adults can develop the condition, too.

 Psychiatrists haven’t identified a specific cause of ADHD.
 Some research indicates a genetic component as around three-quarters of children with ADHD also have a relative who has the disorder.
 Other potential contributing factors include premature birth, brain injury, and poor maternal health during pregnancy.

 What are the symptoms of ADHD?

 ADHD presents as either primarily inattentive, primarily hyperactive and impulsive, or a combination of both.

 Some of the common inattentive symptoms include:

 - Low attention to detail and makes careless mistakes

 - Trouble staying focused on tasks or activities

 - Doesn’t seem to listen when spoken to